Daisy-Zhang/HearthStone-Bot/README.md

-the first time to create a repository, the pleasure is mine if you point out some errors or bugs :)
+the first time to create a repository, the pleasure is mine if you can just point out some errors or bugs :)